 Staying current with the literature in one's field is a challenge – far more research is being published every day than is possible to read.
 Many journals now send out email notices to subscribers when a new issue comes out, including the table of contents and links to each of the articles.
 This allows scientists to quickly browse a new issue and see if there is an article of relevance to their work.
 Very often, however, scientists have seen or heard preliminary versions of published articles through presentations at meetings or other interactions with colleagues at different institutions (see our module on Scientific Institutions and Societies).

 Having access to the scientific literature is critical to "doing science."
-Today, digital and online databases make it easier for people to search the literature and sometimes to access scientific journals articles.
+Today, digital and online databases make it easier for people to search the literature and sometimes to access scientific journal articles.
 Access to the vast majority of journals, however, even digital journals, is limited by subscription, which may run into the thousands of dollars.
 As a result, scientists at institutions without the resources to pay for these subscriptions are at a disadvantage (Evans & Reimer, 2009).
-More recently, many journals are providing open access to their content after a set time period, often a year, in the case of Science magazine, and some provide open access from the very beginning, such as the Public Library of Science.
+More recently, many journals are providing open access to their content after a set time period, often a year, as in the case of Science magazine, and some provide open access from the very beginning, such as the Public Library of Science.
 This change reflects awareness that a diversity of viewpoints improves our scientific understanding, and that everyone should have access to the scientific literature.

 The reason why access to the literature is so important is because it is a reliable archive of scientific research.
 The fact that it is reliable does not mean that every published paper is correct, but it means that progress in our understanding can be tracked through time.
 When mistakes or even fraud are discovered, a paper can be retracted, which removes it from the literature and ensures that the record continues to be reliable (see our module on Scientific Ethics).
 In this way, earlier ideas can be built upon or refuted, and multiple lines of evidence can accumulate that help scientists establish the "big ideas" of science – robust theories like plate tectonics, atomic theory, and evolution.